 In addition to the everyday care home fire safety products and procedures outlined above, there are many more risks and safety issues that must be considered.
 These should be identified in your Fire Risk Assessment.

-Churches Fire are a third-party accredited company.
+Churches Fire & Security are a third-party accredited company.
 This means that we are assessed independently on a regular basis to ensure we comply with the highest possible standards.
 We are ISO 9001:2015 certified, BAFE and LPCB approved as well as being a member of the Fire Industry Association (FIA), ensuring a high-level of experience and knowledge in the fire safety industry.

-As the only fully integrated fire safety provided in the UK, Churches Fire technicians are trained to maintain multiple pieces of equipment, using their fully-stocked vans and nationwide stock lockups to ensure issues can be addressed promptly.
+As the only fully integrated fire safety provided in the UK, Churches Fire & Security technicians are trained to maintain multiple pieces of equipment, using their fully-stocked vans and nationwide stock lockups to ensure issues can be addressed promptly.